WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Often, banks or credit unions will offer promotional credit cards that offer 0% interest for the first 12 months.
 If you can qualify for one of these cards, you can use it to pay off your high-interest credit card or cards.

-Here’s a quick tip: if you do end up transferring your balance to a new credit card, do not close the previous card.
-Doing so could negatively affect your credit score.
+Here’s a quick tip: if you do end up transferring your balance to a new credit card, don’t close the previous card.
+Doing so could lower your credit utilization ratio and negatively affect your credit score.

 CIBC Select Visa